Blake Snyder

 Blake Snyder (October 3, 1957 – August 4, 2009) was an American screenwriter, consultant, author and educator based in Los Angeles.
 His screenplays include the comedies Stop!
 Or My Mom Will Shoot (1992) and Blank Check (1994).

-Through his Save the Cat trilogy of books on screenwriting and story structures, Snyder became one of the most popular writing mentors in the film industry.
+Through his Save the Cat! trilogy of books on screenwriting and story structures, Snyder became one of the most popular writing mentors in the film industry.
 Snyder led international seminars and workshops for writers in various disciplines, as well as consultation sessions for some of Hollywood's largest studios.

 Snyder died unexpectedly August 4, 2009, of what was characterized as either a pulmonary embolism or cardiac arrest.
 A public memorial was held at the Writers Guild of America, West on September 29, 2009.

 Early life

 Snyder's father, Kenneth C. T. Snyder, was an Emmy-winning TV producer of many children's shows in the 1960s and 1970s.
 Among them were The Funny Company, Hot Wheels, animated segments on Sesame Street, Big Blue Marble and Roger Ramjet.

 At the age of eight, Snyder was hired by his father as a voice talent for an animated special starring Sterling Holloway.
 Snyder continued doing children's voices alongside Gary Owens, June Foray and others until his voice changed and he was fired by his producer father.

 Snyder went on to earn a B.A. degree in English from Georgetown University, and returned to Los Angeles where he began his career writing for the Disney TV series Kids Incorporated.
 Snyder began writing full-time as a screenwriter in 1987.
 He was a member of the Writers Guild of America for over 20 years.

 Snyder's first spec screenplay sale was in 1989 for the script Stop!
-Or My Mom Will Shoot, which sold for $500,000 in a bidding war.
+Or My Mom Will Shoot, which sold for $500,000 in a bidding war; the film won the 1992 Golden Raspberry Award for worst screenplay.
 Million dollar script sales include Blank Check, co-written with Colby Carr for Walt Disney Pictures, and Nuclear Family, co-written with James Haggin for Amblin Entertainment.